jacksund/simmate/src/simmate/command_line/README.md

 Our command-line is build using [Click](https://click.palletsprojects.com/en/8.0.x/) instead of Argparse.
 Be sure to read their documentation before contributing to this module.

 **WARNING**: for interacting with and using the command-line, we recommend using it directly, rather than exploring online documentation here.
-This is because we use [pdoc](https://pdoc.dev/) to generate our documentation, but it struggles to document click functions.
+This is because we use [typer](https://github.com/tiangolo/typer), which make reading through options much cleaner than api docs shown here.